DIYBookScanner/spreads/doc/index.rst

     $ spread configure

-Here, you can select a device driver, your desired plugins and setup the target page for each device, if you're using two cameras.
+Here, you can select a device driver, your desired plugins and setup your devices.

 Once you're done, you can start either the command-line or the GUI wizard::